Junior College Local Satellite Experience

-GMC’s 12 campuses are strategically located around the state so your educational journey will be convenient.
+GMC’s 8 satellites are strategically located around the state so your educational journey will be convenient.
 You will have the ability to tailor your college experience the way you want it.
 You can participate in student activities for that hometown college feel or run to class between work and other obligations.

 The great thing is we have what fits YOU!
 Our small class sizes will give you the focused attention you deserve.
 Take advantage of our free tutoring, join a club, or just hang out with other students.